 Amazon has its SEO system, A9, which considers traditional ranking variables like keywords and favors products with high conversion rates, relevance, and positive customer ratings.
 If your things aren't selling well, they'll be less likely to discover; and in case, they'll be less likely to sell, and so on.

 On the other hand, Shopify provides merchants with an ecommerce store that allows them to rank for keywords on their website.
 Google, like Amazon, ranks web pages using an algorithm that considers a variety of characteristics.
 As a result, ranking for competitive keywords can be tough for new firms.
 When it comes to the Google algorithm, several professionals in the industry are available to assist.
-Content marketing, link building, and on-page optimization are all factors that can help your website move in the right direction.
+Content marketing, link building services, and on-page optimization are all factors that can help your website move in the right direction.
 Factors that Amazon merchants have little to no control over.

 Read Also: Amazon Clone Development